DnDGen/RollGen/README.md

 ### Getting `Dice` Objects

-You can obtain dice from the bootstrapper project.
+You can obtain dice from the domain project.
 Because the dice are very complex and are decorated in various ways, there is not a (recommended) way to build these objects manually.
-Please use the Bootstrapper package.
+Please use the ModuleLoader for Ninject.

 ```C#
 var kernel = new StandardKernel();